hazelcast/hazelcast/hazelcast-tpc-engine-parent/hazelcast-tpc-engine-iouring/README.md

 # OS requirements

-The hazelcast-tpc-engine-iouring can only be build and run on Linux and requires a kernel version of 5.7 or higher.
+The hazelcast-tpc-engine-iouring can only be build and run on Linux and requires a 64 bit kernel with version of 5.7 or higher.
+Currently there is only a X86_64 build, in the future an ARM build needs to be added.

 # Libraries